 Again, we do not keep pigs all year round.
 They arrive with us in the summer and leave in the autumn, but when they are with us…..our pigs are always ready for food and a good scratch of course.
 They are greedy and will run to their feeding trough whoever carries the feed bucket.

-Alongside our farmyard animals we must not forget our new cat Phoebe, who is in charge of vermin control.
+Alongside our farmyard animals we must not forget our cat Phoebe, who is in charge of vermin control.
 She is part of the family team here on the farm.
-A new addition, having been rehomed here in 2021, Phoebe is often seen prowling around the farm buildings and nearby fields keeping everything in order – she is a bit shy but you might just spot our tabby minx!
+A fairly recent arrival, having been rehomed here in 2021, Phoebe is often seen prowling around the farm buildings and nearby fields keeping everything in order – she is a bit shy (and slightly deaf) but you might just spot our tabby minx!

 During your stay please do ask us if you want to help with the feeding of our animals and if you have any questions about the farm or its wildlife we will be only too happy to try and answer them!

 We are a Working Farm

 We should add that since we are a working farm there are not always lambs to be bottle fed or pigs needing lots of food.
 Unlike visitor attraction “farms” we cannot be lambing all year round to provide lambs for you to feed; our young animals grow and then they leave the farm, so there will be times when the pigs or lambs are missing – but our laying hens will still be here!